mindis/snowplow.github.com/_posts/2013-09-11-reprocessing-bad-data-using-hive-the-json-serde-and-qubole.md

 <a name="how-snowplow-handles-bad-rows"><h2>1.
 Understanding how Snowplow handles bad rows</h2></a>

 The Snowplow enrichment process takes input lines of data, in the form of collector logs.
 It validates the format of the data in each of those lines.
-If the format is as expected, it performs the relevant enrichments on that data (e.g. referer parsing, geo-ip lookups), and writes the enriched data to the `OUT` location on S3, from where it can be loaded into Redshift / PostgreSQL.
-If the input line of data fails the validation, it gets written to the `OUT_BAD_ROWS` location on S3.
+If the format is as expected, it performs the relevant enrichments on that data (e.g. referer parsing, geo-IP lookups), and writes the enriched data to the Out Bucket on S3, from where it can be loaded into Redshift / PostgreSQL.
+If the input line of data fails the validation, it gets written to the Bad Rows Bucket on S3.

 ![flow-chart] [flow-chart-diagram]